titpetric/docker-proxy/README.md

 And introduced some new issues:

 1. Due to the timeouts some API endpoints (websocket, itd) will not be functional.
 Submit a PR if you need it.

+The project is meant to be used in conjunction with [docker-proxy-acl](https://github.com/titpetric/docker-proxy-acl), that creates a proxy via a socket file - this proxy only limits requests to what you specify with command line options.
+This way you can securely expose a subset of the Docker API via HTTP.

 Running with docker
 -------------------